Podcast Ep 44: Spider Bites, Biphasic T Waves, Lyme Disease, Syringomyelia, Wernicke’s Encephalopathy, Electrolyte Abnormalities

 By failing to prepare, you are preparing to fail. -Benjamin Franklin Welcome back to RoshCast for Episode 44!
 We are back to an every other week schedule covering core content.
 Let’s start out with a rapid review of neonatal conjunctivitis.
 The three dangerous causes of neonatal conjunctivitis that you need to consider in the […]

 Reach for it.
-Push yourself as far as you can. -Christa McAuliffe Welcome back to Roshcast Episode 35!
+Push yourself as far as you can.-Christa McAuliffe Welcome back to Roshcast Episode 35!
 It was great chatting with a bunch of listeners at ACEP last week.
 We received a lot of excellent feedback.
-This week, we’ll be doing a couple of diarrhea questions to link up with the last EM Clerkship […]
+This week, we’ll be doing a couple of diarrhea questions to link up with the last EM Clerkship episode, […]

-Keep your eyes on the stars and your feet on the ground. – Theodore Roosevelt Welcome back to Roshcast Episode 34!
+Keep your eyes on the stars and your feet on the ground.– Theodore Roosevelt Welcome back to Roshcast Episode 34!
 This week we continue our collaboration with the EM Clerkship podcast, focusing on appendicitis.
-Don’t forget that we launched another trauma ring tone contest last week, so listen up through episode 38 to win […]
+Don’t forget that we launched another trauma ring tone contest last week, so listen up through episode 38 to win the […]

-Somewhere, something incredible is waiting to be known. -Sharon Begley Welcome back to Roshcast Episode 32!
+Somewhere, something incredible is waiting to be known.-Sharon Begley Welcome back to Roshcast Episode 32!
 We are returning to our regular format – letting the question back randomly generate this week’s material.
 We will have another collaborative episode with the EM Clerkship podcast soon.
-We start this episode off with another rapid review based on […]
+We start this episode off with another rapid review based on a […]

 Only I can change my life.
 No one can do it for me. -Carol Burnett Welcome back to Episode 30!
 First, we must congratulate Sean for winning the trauma ring tone challenge by being the first to respond after the episode release.
 An honorable mention goes out to Nich and Dhinakar.
 Stay tuned for future […]